gitter-badger/orodruin/CONTRIBUTING.md

 ### JavaScript Developer

 - Use [JavaScript Style Guide][airbnb].
-- If any dependency needed, prefer using Bower than Bundler.
+- If any dependency needed, prefer using [Bower][bower] than Bundler.
 Bower has greater JS libraries database and is much cleaner.

 For now we don't have any linter or testing library linked.
 You can suggest one or wait till we choose one.